markuszoeller/markuszoeller.github.io/posts/drafts/release-notes-with-reno/index.rst

 To reproduce the actions below on your local laptop, download the :download:`project source files <release-notes-with-reno.tar.gz>`.
 The environment is based on *Vagrant* [#vagrant]_.
-After extracting the archive, use the demo environment with like this:
+After extracting the archive, use the demo environment like this:

 .. code-block:: bash
    :linenos: